DUNE/dune-justin/docs/jobscripts.md

 - When your jobscript has "worked", return 0.
 You can do this with `exit 0`
 - When your jobscript has failed, return a non-zero value.
-This is logged by justIN so you can quickly see what is happening, and also stops justIN from uploading any of the output fails
+This is logged by justIN so you can quickly see what is happening, and also stops justIN from uploading any of the output files
   (which are presumably wrong in some way?) to storage.
 Exit codes can be between 1 and 127.
 For example `exit 57`
 - Whenever you run `justin-get-file` in your jobscript, check if the output